 The best video game openings that will suck you right in

-We rank best video game openings of all time
+From Skyrim to BioShock, we rank the 10 best video game openings of all time

-The best video game openings will leave your jaw on the floor.
-They'll get your heart racing with excitement and anticipation as the title card pops up.
-The best kinds of openings get you hyped to play the game, ready to avenge deaths or dole out justice as you see fit.
+The best video game openings will leave your jaw on the floor and hook you immediately.
+Nothing beats that feeling of your heart racing with excitement and anticipation as the title card pops up.
+The greatest kinds of openings get you hyped to play the game, ready to avenge deaths or dole out justice as you see fit.
 They can carry you through hours of gameplay with just a few key moments.

-The best video game openings do a lot of heavy lifting, establishing a place, protagonist, and conflict within the first few minutes.
+The best video game openings do a lot of heavy lifting, but all of the best stories in games need them.
+They establish a place, protagonist, and conflict within the first few minutes.
 If those first few minutes don't manage to capture you or throw you into the deep end, you might not play much beyond that, so openings are crucial to a game's success.
-Whether the developer chooses to throw you immediately into the deep end or slowly tease out a conflict, video game openings can make or break a game.
+Whether the developer chooses to throw you immediately into the deep end or slowly tease out a conflict, video game openings can make or break a game, especially the best RPGs.

-We've gathered the best video game openings of all time, from the starkly sad The Last of Us, to the power-tripping wildness of Star Wars: The Force Unleashed, to the beauty of The Legend of Zelda: Breath of the Wild.
-Does your favorite game make the list?
-Here are the best video game openings of all time.
+So, we've gathered the best video game openings of all time, from the starkly sad The Last of Us to the power-tripping wildness of Star Wars: The Force Unleashed.
+Here are the 10 best video game openings of all time!

 10. Ghost of Tsushima